parnapraveen/Biomedical-AI-Agent/docs/technical-guide.md

 # 🔧 Technical Guide

-Complete technical documentation for developers working with the Life Sciences Knowledge Graph Agent platform.
+Complete technical documentation for developers working with the Life Sciences Knowledge Graph Agent project.

 **📖 Prerequisites**: This guide assumes familiarity with the concepts covered in [foundations-and-background.md](foundations-and-background.md).
 If you're new to AI, knowledge graphs, or the biomedical domain, please read that guide first for essential background knowledge.

 ## 🏗️ System Architecture

 ### Overview
-The platform uses a modular architecture combining Neo4j graph database, LangGraph workflow engine, and Streamlit interface for interactive learning.
+The project uses a modular architecture combining Neo4j graph database, LangGraph workflow engine, and Streamlit interface for interactive learning.

 ```
 ┌─────────────────────────────────────────────────────────────────────────┐